arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

 OpenSSL 1.1
 -----------

- * ArangoDB has been tested with OpenSSL 1.0 only and won't build against 1.1 when compiling on your own.
-See [here](../../Cookbook/Compiling/OpenSSL.html) for how to compile on systems that ship OpenSSL 1.1 by default.
+ * ArangoDB v3.2 has been tested with OpenSSL 1.0 only and won't build against 1.1 when compiling on your own.